 Inhalers are often used and instructions regarding usage must be made clear to us and to your child.
 Staff are not responsible for the administration of these but will help and support when needed.
-It is the parents responsibility to ensure that inhalers provided to the school are in date and replaced accordingly

 In summer time we strongly advise that you send your child to school with a hat and sun cream already applied.
 Please note school staff are not permitted to put sunscreen onto children.